 Is training required in order to receive approval and, if so, where can I take certified training that would enable me to conduct research with human subjects?

 As of January 1, 2020, all investigators must obtain a CITI certification for research ethics and compliance training.
 This certificate must be included as an attachment in the Application for IRB Approval.
 All Indiana Tech students, faculty, and staff may obtain the CITI Institutional Training free of charge through the Let Me In one-click apps.

 When identifying the specific course to take to obtain the required certification, select “Biomedical Researchers” or “Social-Behavioral-Educational Researchers” under Question 1.
 Researchers can ignore Question 2 but may opt to take additional courses under Questions 3-8.
 However, the IRB only requires that researchers complete a training from Question 1.
 For more guidance on courses, please email IRB@IndianaTech.edu.

 Where can I learn more about human subject research?

 For additional information on human subject research, links are posted under the Links tab at the IRB web page.
-You may also contact Indiana Tech’s IRB at IRB@IndianaTech.edu.
+Additionally, the forms necessary for IRB applications can be found on the Procedures and Forms tab at the IRB web page.
+You may also contact Indiana Tech’s IRB directly at IRB@IndianaTech.edu.